Deseret CWMU Antlerless Elk

 • All hunters must abide by Utah state laws regarding wildlife.
 Click HERE for Utah Wildlife Laws.

-• All hunters and guests must always wear a hunter-orange hat and vest while hunting.
+• We recommend all hunters and guests wear a hunter-orange hat and vest while hunting.

 • Unload firearms when not used (shooting at the big game species) and leave the action open.